telegram-bot-rb/telegram-bot/README.md

 - Middleware and routes helpers for production env.
 - Poller with automatic source-reloader for development env.
 - Rake tasks to update webhook urls.
+- Async requests for Telegram and/or Botan API.
+Let the queue adapter handle errors!

 Here is sample [telegram_bot_app](https://github.com/telegram-bot-rb/telegram_bot_app) with session, keyboards and inline queries.